 This is a super easy kid’s activity.
 Even my three-year-old liked it.

-My free tie printable template has three sizes of stripes: thin, medium and thick.
+You can download my free printable Father’s Day tie template.
+My free tie printable template includes both the tie outline shape itself and also three sizes of stripes: thin, medium and thick.
 Layer your stripes or keep them more simple.

-Supplies for making DIY tie napkin rings and decorations (with affiliates):
+Supplies for making DIY tie napkin rings and tie decorations for Father’s Day:

 - Kathy’s free tie napkin ring and tie bunting printable template (PDF)